drujensen/fib/README.md

 Others: Crystal, Rust, Swift, Mono, Elixir, Perl, R, Julia, D, Nim, Pascal, Fortran, Cython, Pony, OCaml, Lisp, Haskell, Erlang, Escript, Dart, Clojure, Scheme, Lua, Python3, Perl, Perl6, Bash, Emoji

-This code performs a recursive fibonacci to the 46th position with the result of 2,971,215,073.
+The code performs a recursive fibonacci to the 46th position with the result of 2,971,215,073.
+This is the original version where the sequence starts at 1 instead of 0.
+1,1,2,3,5,8...

 Fibonacci can be written many different ways.
 The goal of this project is to compare how each language handles the exact same code.